pharo-ide/ClassAnnotation/ClassAnnotation.package/ClassAnnotation.class/README.md

 	MySpecialAnnotation>>isActiveInContext: aContext
 		^(super isActiveInContext: aContext)
-			and: [annotatingClass canBeUsedInContext: aContext] So the logic can depends on annotating class itself and given actual context of annotation user.
+			and: [annotatingClass canBeUsedInContext: aContext] So the logic can depends on annotating class itself and actual context given from annotation user.

 For some scenarios you may need to query annotations according to original "active" definition despite of extra conditions.
 For such cases I introduced  the "visibility" of annotations: the annotation is visible if it is declared for given context: